You had a great first interview — and got called back a for a second one! Here's what to expect and how to prepare so you can land the job.

 Second-round interviews typically have many candidates, and if there are several candidates that are impressive and liked, the stakes are even higher.
 This is your place to shine.
 Be confident, but not arrogant.
 Avoid saying things like, “On my first day I can't wait to…” or “When will you be sending an offer?”

-It's fine to ask what the timeline is for choosing a candidate, but never assume it's going to be you.
+It's fine to ask the hiring managers what the timeline is for choosing a candidate, but never assume it's going to be you.
 Be modest, remember to have excellent manners, and don't forget to follow up with another thank-you note to each person who took the time to interview you.

 Just as it's important to ask questions in the first interview, make sure you have a list of questions ready for the end of the second interview.
 Some great second-round interview questions include: